Nidal Hasan: Retrospective analyses

-A military activist, Selena Coppa, said: "This man was a mental health professional and was working with other mental health professionals every day, and they failed to notice how deeply-disturbed someone right in their midst was."

-Hasan's perceived beliefs were also a cause for concern among some of his peers.
-According to an anonymous source, Hasan was disciplined for "proselytizing about his Muslim faith with patients and colleagues", while at Uniformed Services University of the Health Sciences (USUHS); The Telegraph reported an incident in which some attendees felt one of his lectures, expected to be of a medical nature, became a diatribe against "infidels".
-Air Force doctor Val Finnell, a former medical school classmate, complained to superiors about Hasan's "anti-American rants", said: "The system is not doing what it's supposed to do.
+Hasan's perceived beliefs were a cause for concern among some of his peers.
+According to an anonymous source, Hasan was disciplined for "proselytizing about his Muslim faith with patients and colleagues" while at Uniformed Services University of the Health Sciences (USUHS).
+The Telegraph reported an incident in which some attendees felt that one of his lectures, expected to be of a medical nature, became a diatribe against "infidels".
+Air Force doctor Val Finnell, a former medical school classmate, complained to superiors about Hasan's "anti-American rants".
+Finnell said: "The system is not doing what it's supposed to do.
 He at least should have been confronted about these beliefs, told to cease and desist, and to shape up or ship out."

-Before revealing the contents of the e-mails, Jarret Brachman, a scholar of terrorism, said Hasan's contacts with al-Awlaki raised "huge red flags".
+Jarret Brachman, a scholar of terrorism, said Hasan's contacts with al-Awlaki raised "huge red flags".
 According to Brachman, al-Awlaki is a major influence internationally on English-speaking jihadists.

-The Dallas Morning News reported on November 17 ABC News, citing anonymous sources, reported Law Enforcement Officials suspect the attacks were triggered by the refusal of Hasan's superiors to process his requests seeking to have some of his patients prosecuted for war crimes based on statements they made during psychiatric sessions with him.
-Dallas attorney Patrick McLain, a former Marine, opined Hasan was lawfully justified in sharing privileged information from his patients, but it was impossible to be sure without knowing that information.
+The Dallas Morning News reported on November 17 that law enforcement officials suspected the attacks were triggered by the refusal of Hasan's superiors to process his requests seeking to have some of his patients prosecuted for war crimes based on statements they made during psychiatric sessions with him.
+Dallas attorney Patrick McLain, a former Marine, opined that Hasan was lawfully justified in sharing privileged information from his patients, but it was impossible to be sure without knowing that information.
 Some fellow psychiatrists complained to superiors Hasan's requests violated physician–patient privilege.